Appointments and Promotions (A&P) Roles

 FAAs are local staff experts who guide, support and facilitate the academic review at the department level.

-Role of the Departmental Evaluation Committee or Evaluation Unit
+Role of the Departmental Evaluation Committee or Evaluation Unit (Professoriate Only)

 The department chair appoints a Departmental Evaluation Committee or Evaluation Unit to conduct the formal evaluation of the candidate’s qualifications and to prepare the long form.
 Committee members are selected for their ability to make a critical and objective appraisal of the candidate’s qualifications in relation to the academic standards and other criteria of the University and School.
 Faculty from other departments may be included on the Evaluation Committee or Evaluation Unit.
 Members should be at or above the proposed rank of the candidate.
 The use of an Evaluation Committee or Unit depends on the size of the department; larger departments use a larger Evaluation Unit.
 SoM Handbook